A border collie named Dorey won top honours at the 2017 Kingston Sheep Dog Trials with a score of 277.

 Owned by Kingston’s Amanda Milliken, Dorey competed among 20 dogs with the highest scores in the qualifying sheep-herding trials and won the Double Lift competition.

-Coming in second place with 270 points was Jim, owned by Pam Boring of Pink Mountain, BC., and Feist, owned by Mary Minor of Dayton, NV, came in third place with 261 points.
+Coming in second place with 270 points was Jim, owned by Pam Boring of Pink Mountain, BC., with Feist, owned by Mary Minor of Dayton, NV, came in third place with 261 points.

 165 dogs and 100 handlers competed in this year’s festival, which is the largest of its kind North America and celebrated its 30th anniversary.